open-contracting/notebooks-ocds/README.md

 ## Contributing

-### Edit a component
+### Add or edit a component

-1. Open the component in Colab.
+1. [Create a new notebook](https://colab.research.google.com/#create=true), or open an existing component in Colab.

-2. Make your changes in Colab, following the [style guide for SQL statements](https://ocp-software-handbook.readthedocs.io/en/latest/python/code.html#sql-statements).
+2. Add or edit cells, following the [style guide for SQL statements](https://ocp-software-handbook.readthedocs.io/en/latest/python/code.html#sql-statements).
+For new components, set a title using H2 formatting.

 3. Format any SQL code you add or edit using [pgFormatter](http://sqlformat.darold.net/).